rusini/manool/tutorial/Lesson-1.md

     -- in "applicative" notation
     {{extern "manool.org.18/std/0.5/all"} in WriteLine[Out; "Hello, world!"]}

 To play with MANOOL examples, you can use the [online evaluator] or run them from the command line according to the [instructions].
-Here is just a couple of ideas about how to run MANOOL programs from the command line:
+Here are just a couple of ideas about how to run MANOOL programs from the command line:

     mnlexec hello.mnl